 The insurers will have to terminate all the outsourcing contracts entered in violation to these guidelines.
 The time limit can be relaxed upto 3 months by IRDA, depending on the circumstances of the cases presented before it.

-What about online issuance of policies/payments of insurance premium?
+What about the online issuance of policies/payments of insurance premiums?

 According to IRDA guidelines, the net-banking or e-wallet services outsourced by insurers must produce receipts instantly against the online payments made by the policy-holders.
 The objective here is to ensure the validation of policy-holders rights.